Introduction to Fact Sheets

 Reliable sources other than professional bodies

 Although this article is only an introduction to fact sheets, it is important to appreciate where most facts come from.
 The reliance on websites will become the goal of website drivers.
-The click (on blue text) button or hyperlink found in most writing provides swift access to more reading material.
+The click (on blue text) button or hyperlink can be found within most text and provides swift access to more reading material.

 The National Institute for Health Care Excellence or N.I.C.E website covers evidence about treatment.
 Sometimes the level of writing can be heavy going for the non-medic.
 Although this site is a nationally funded database and website, the information can slide out of date.
 The reason for this being that it takes a while to review scientific data.